 High risk: New investments such as hedge funds and private placements are riskier than an ETF or an index fund.
 There is a reason these investments are limited to knowledgeable and financially responsible investors.

 Minimum investment: Certain investments require hundreds of thousands of dollars as a minimum investment.
 For some, this can be a sizeable proportion of their portfolio.
 However, not everyone can afford this.

 Fees: Some investments charge high management and performance fees.
 Hedge funds used to live by the 2 and 20 rule.
 In other words, they take 2% as a management fee and 20% of profits.
 Nowadays, these numbers are much lower due to competitiveness.
 Today, the average is around 1.4% and 16.4%.

 Time frame: Certain investments, such as private placements, have a long life.
 Returns don’t come quickly.
 Companies aren’t always profitable from the get-go.
 Growing and becoming profitable can take many years or even a decade.
 Hence, some investments have a very long time frame.

 Investments Available to Accredited Investors

 The investment vehicles below are all associated with higher risk.
 Therefore, before investing in any of them, it is important to perform proper due diligence.

 Hedge funds will offer a presentation and previous returns to anyone qualified.
 Some truly benefit the rich, while others underperform the S&P. Don’t forget the hedge fund fees mentioned earlier.

-Startups: Anyone can become a millionaire.
+Anyone can become a millionaire.
 Startups grant generous stock options to their employees.
 They can also be very advantageous for early investors.
 There are many ways to invest in a startup.
 The most popular is through a venture capital company or a private placement.
 Below, we will discuss both.
 Recently, it also became possible to invest in a startup via crowdfunding.
 They are risky but can be worthwhile if the investment pans out.
-Popular platforms are Indiegogo, SeedInvest Technology, StartEngine, GoFundMe, Patreon, WeFunder, and NextSeed.
+Indiegogo, SeedInvest Technology, StartEngine, GoFundMe, Patreon, WeFunder, and NextSeed are popular platforms.
 It’s important to note that most startups lock your capital for the long term.

 Accredited Investor Definition of Investments